joanpaak/ToneRowFiddle/README.md

 You can input "tone fragments" and the tool highlights which rows are compatible with that fragment.

 You can find prime forms of pitch class sets.

+# Quick setup and how to get started

+Tone Matrix:

+1) Download all of the files
+2) Place them in the same folder
+3) Open toneRowFiddle.html with your browser (that support JavaScript)
+4) Load the Default row
+5) Write "bb b f" into the Fragment input (without the quotation marks) and press Enter.

+Prime Form finder:

+1) Write "0 4 5" to the the input field (without quotation marks) and press Enter
+2) Write "f b e" to the the input field (without quotation marks) and press Enter

+I'm sure that based on these examples you'll be able to figure out the basic usage of the thing!